State Knife Laws

 - Indicates last date updated

-- Is updated from weekly legislative tracking information
+- Is updated from weekly legislative tracking information or to clarify when we receive questions.

 The public (non-member) has access to Quick Legal Facts that may include brief notes about: Statewide Preemption (statewide application and uniformity), Concealment/Carry, Minors, Schools, Major Cities with Ordinances and Critical Dimensions.